Chamberlain91/Heirloom/README.md

 Linux, macOS (Darwin), and Android!

-**Note:** *I would like to extend support for iOS (if given tools or help), but it beyond my know-how especially now that OpenGL is not a suitable target on iOS anymore.
+**Note:** *I would like to extend support for iOS (if given tools or help), but it is beyond my know-how, especially now that OpenGL is not a suitable target on iOS anymore.
 In the same light, macOS will eventually pose problems as well.
 Any advice for wrapping Vulkan (once implemented) with Molten or creating a Metal backend would be highly appreciated.*